-Fiterman Hall is a 15-story Borough of Manhattan Community College building that was partially destroyed when 7 World Trade Center caught fire and collapsed on the afternoon of the September 11, 2001 attacks.
+Fiterman Hall is an existing 15-story Borough of Manhattan Community College building that was partially destroyed when 7 World Trade Center caught fire and collapsed on the afternoon of the September 11, 2001 attacks.
 At that time, a portion of the building's southern façade was ripped away, and the building continued to present blight on the neighborhood for years.
-Fiterman Hall located at 30 West Broadway was built in 1959 as a 15-story office building.
+The existing Fiterman Hall located at 30 West Broadway was built in 1959 as a 15-story office building.
 It was donated to the community college in 1993 by philanthropists Miles and Shirley Fiterman, and was under renovation to become an academic center in 2001.
 On the afternoon of the September 11, 2001 attacks, the project was only seven weeks from completion.
 LMDC allocated up to \$15,000,000 for Fiterman Hall to join other sources of funding, including funds contributed by the City and State of New York.
 LMDC funds were dedicated to costs for (1) planning, design and administrative expenses, including environmental, engineering, and other studies, and (2) enhancement of interior and exterior public spaces on completion of the replacement building, including landscaping, and indoor and outdoor furniture.

-The objective of this project was to remove the damaged building from the community and construct a new facility to house classrooms, computer laboratories, offices, library, assembly and meeting rooms and other spaces to accommodate college programs for the Borough of Manhattan Community College, as well as allow for various community uses and spaces.
+The objective of this project was to remove the damaged building from the community and construct a new facility to house classrooms, computer laboratories, offices, library, assembly and meeting rooms and other spaces to accommodate college programs for the Borough of Manhattan Community College as well as allow for various community uses and spaces.
 The Fiterman Hall reconstruction was intended to address or prevent blight, and meet needs resulting from September 11, 2001.
-The objectives were met.
+Project area

-The project area is the 15 story, 377,000 square foot, high rise building serving the Borough of Manhattan Community College.
+The project area is the 15 story, 377,000 square foot, high rise building previously serving the Borough of Manhattan Community College.

 The Lower Manhattan community at large including residents and workers have and will continue to benefit from the removal of the damaged building that contained residue from the collapse of the World Trade Center.
-The students of the Borough of Manhattan Community College have and will also continue to benefit from having access to the rebuilt facility that was originally renovated as part of the campus improvements of 1994, meant to alleviate congestion at that time.
+The students of the Borough of Manhattan Community College have and will also continue to benefit from having access to the rebuilt facility that was originally renovated as part of the campus improvements of 1994 meant to alleviate congestion at that time.
 Additionally, the presence of an active community college, with faculty, students, and staff, has and will continue to support the continued revitalization of Lower Manhattan while providing a resource to the community.

 Environmental cleanup work began in 2006 and was completed in 2009.
 The new building was completed in 2014.
-Classes have resumed.

-LMDC allocated and expended \$15,000,000 for the Fiterman Hall project from this Partial Action Plan 10.
+LMDC had allocated \$15,000,000 for the Fiterman Hall project from this action plan and another \$3,000,000 for the Final Action Plan.
 Additional sources of funding included funds from the City and State of New York, as well as funds obtained from an insurance settlement following the damage of the Fiterman Hall building.

 The estimated total cost of the project exceeded \$200,000,000.
-LMDC allocated and spent \$15,000,000 from this Action Plan for (1) planning, design and administrative expenses, including environmental, engineering, and other studies, and (2) enhancement of interior and exterior public spaces, including landscaping, and indoor and outdoor furniture.
-This activity is closed.
+LMDC allocated up to \$15,000,000 from this action plan for (1) planning, design and administrative expenses, including environmental, engineering, and other studies, and (2) enhancement of interior and exterior public spaces on completion of the replacement building, including landscaping, and indoor and outdoor furniture.